NixOS/nix/doc/manual/src/architecture/architecture.md

 Underlying everything is the *Nix store*, a mechanism to keep track of build tasks, data, and references between them.
 It can also execute *build instructions*, captured in the build tasks, to produce new data.

-A series of build tasks is a *build plan*.